Cash flow: keeping small business owners awake at night?

 Bill Gates – Co-Founder of Microsoft and all-round philanthropist – predicts another outbreak within the next 20 years with the potential to escalate into a pandemic.
 His claims are based on increasing global travel, climate change forcing species to migrate to different areas, and invasions of natural habitats.

 In March 2022, Simply Business estimated that COVID-19 had already cost small businesses over £109 billion.
-To prevent the same happening again (not necessarily limited to pandemic planning, but also including other unexpected events), many businesses are drawing up contingency plans.
+To prevent the same from happening again (not necessarily limited to pandemic planning, but also including other unexpected events), many businesses are drawing up contingency plans.
 These involve assessing the biggest risks to the business, the effect they might have, and how to prevent huge disruption in the event something unexpected does happen.
-This could include identifying the employees central to essential operations, and diversifying supply chains to include local suppliers.
+This could include identifying the employees central to essential operations and diversifying supply chains to include local suppliers.

 Lenders supporting small businesses